Posts

 The Howard Watson Intrigue series

-Why I write what I write Based on a bunch of years of receiving "no's," in the mail from literary agents, I am still a messenger of some sort.
+Why I write what I write Based on many years of receiving "no's" in the mail from literary agents, I am still a messenger.
 I have not quit.
-I used to call myself a "closet activist" but no more.
-I have emerged from this moniker to write about an FBI Agent (fiction) who deals with global problems that hit America's shores: illegal drugs, illicit diamonds, illegal logging, tobacco smuggling, and shameful human trafficking.
+I used to call myself a "closet activist," but no more.
+I have emerged from this moniker to write about an FBI Agent (fiction) who deals with global problems that hit America's shores: Illegal drugs, illicit diamonds, illegal logging, tobacco smuggling, and shameful human trafficking.
 The issues above have brought those who are poor, oppressed, homeless, depressed, jobless, hungry, and saddled with low self-esteem into a sort of bondage that has allowed those "industries" above to flourish.
-Seems America - the country that has offered to take care of its "tired, poor, huddled masses yearning to breathe free, The wretched refuse, the homeless and tempest-tossed" - stopped lifting its lamp a while ago beside the golden door.
-I like to believe that I tell a compelling story for t
+Seems America - the country that has offered to take care of its "tired, poor, huddled masses yearning to breathe free, the wretched refuse, the homeless and tempest-tossed" - stopped lifting its lamp a while ago beside the golden door.
+I like to believe that I tell a compelling story about the changes I'

 Climate Change and man-made diseases